NikelausM/accessibility-exercise/README.md

 <h2 id="launch">Launch</h2>

 The old webpage is located in the original-webpage-poor-accessibility folder.
 Open the index.html file to open it.

-The new webpage is located in the iimproved-webpage-better-accessibility folder.
+The new webpage is located in the improved-webpage-better-accessibility folder.
 Open the index.html file to open it.

 <h2 id="screenshots">screenshots</h2>

 <h2 id="technologies">Technologies</h2>

 - HTML5
 - CSS3
 - Javascript